 ]

-This keeps the current RBAC configuration aligned with the purpose of this phase: controlling access to the Microsoft Foundry project without over-permissioning the environment.
+This keeps the current RBAC configuration aligned with the purpose of this phase: making access control repeatable while avoiding broad subscription-level permissions.

 Bicep Role Assignments